RedEnder666/worldbuilding-shit/Xenert/wiki/USCE/events/Sechian Civil War (1901-1911).md

       1919 : Western Entantha: USCE declares formal<br>independence from the Sechian Empire
 ```

-# Aftermath & Legacy
+## Phases of the Conflict
+### Initial Phase (1901–1903)
+The conflict began as a military rebellion by the Warriors' State, weakening the imperial structure and creating opportunities for broader opposition.

+### Revolutionary Phase (1903–1908)
+The USCE's Declaration of the Communes in 1903 formalized its secession, opening a second front.
+The war expanded into an ideological struggle over governance and societal organization.

+### Collapse of the Empire (1909–1911)
-The war's conclusion in 1911 saw the complete dissolution of the Sechian Empire and the birth of new, ideologically opposed states:
+The death of the Vessel in 1911 led to the disintegration of imperial authority, resulting in the fragmentation of the empire.

-- **The [[Sechian Federation]]:** Founded by Dmitry Chistkin, this successor state claims divine heirship to the Empire and maintains its theocratic structure through institutions like the **[[Holy Directorate of State Loyalty]]**.
+### Post-Imperial Consolidation (1911–1919)
+The war transitioned into a period of border conflicts and diplomatic negotiations as successor states established their sovereignty.
+The USCE formally declared independence in 1919.

+## Aftermath
+The war concluded with the emergence of new political entities:
+- **Sechian Federation:** A successor state claiming continuity with the empire, founded by Dmitry Chistkin.
-- **The [[Union of Societist Communes of Entantha]]:** A revolutionary **societist** state that formalized its independence in 1919.
-It built a new society based on communal resource allocation and cooperative labor.
+- **Union of Societist Communes of Entantha:** A societist state based on communal resource allocation and cooperative governance.

-- **The [[Legion Demokraticzich Natsij Protiv Božestv]]:** A powerful anti-theocratic force in South Nisia, representing a third ideological pole born from the empire's collapse.
+- **Legion of Democratic Nations Against Divinity:** An anti-theocratic force that consolidated power in South Nisia.

-The Sechian Civil War remains the defining event of modern history on [[Xenert]], setting the stage for ongoing ideological and political tensions in the post-imperial era.
+The Sechian Civil War is widely regarded as a pivotal event in modern history, reshaping the geopolitical landscape and establishing enduring ideological divisions.